Home | Contact Us | Updated January 1, 2025

 13. and Appendices (if necessary)

 TCRSF will allow either individual OR team papers.
 Students may enter both a paper and a project on the same work.
 All papers must comply with JSHS rules & guidelines.
 The research paper competition is available for all students in grades 6-12.
 No library research only papers are accepted.
 Research papers need to have library research, but also must include a related student experiment and results, or an engineering design / computer program including testing the design or program.
 Research papers entered in TCRSF may include pictures/photos in them as long as the total file size of the entire research paper (including title page through to the last Appendix) is no more than 1.8 MB in size.
-TCRSF, Minnesota state and JSHS limit the paper to no more than 20 pages including appendices (not counting title page, an abstract page, or a table of contents).
+TCRSF and JSHS limit the paper to no more than 20 pages including appendices (not counting title page, an abstract page, or a table of contents).

 TCRSF has two age divisions for the Research Paper Competition.
 Grades 6-8 compete in the middle school division and grades 9-12 compete in the high school division.
 Although some middle schools include grade 9, all grade 9 students compete in the high school (grades 9-12) division.